 The first step in our valuation process is to recast financials to determine what the business actually makes the owner.
+Recasting provides a realistic value of assets and liabilities and shows the true earning capacity of the business.
 This process includes removing depreciation, amortization, taxes, and interest and then revaluing current assets.
 We start by working with the business’s accountant to understand what is included in each line of the financials.
 From there, it will shift to focus on the owner to determine accurate discretionary expenses.

 Our team typically requires three to five years of a company’s financial records to review.
 This gives an accurate perspective during the recasting process and is critical to understand the real benefits of ownership.

-Once we have completed the recasting, we review four databases.
+Once we have completed the recasting, we review specialized databases.
 Each has more than 40,000 transactions recorded over the past 40 years.
 Our team contributes to these directories and subscribes to their use.